mah92/camsim/README.md

 ## Notes
-* In this simulation, a custom coordinate system named CCEF is used to place things in openscenegraph

-	As the earth surface is placed in ECEF coordinates, objects have very big coordinates, meaning 6,400km+
+* In this simulation, a custom coordinate system named CCEF is used to place things in openscenegraph As the earth surface is placed in ECEF coordinates, objects have very big coordinates, meaning 6,400km+.
 	The openscenegraph engine can not render such big coordinates without numerical errors in order of tens of centimeters.
 	To eliminate these errors, a custom coordinates system parallel to ecef is used, named CCEF (Custom centered earth fixed)

 * If flickering is seen on far mountains or objects farther than 65Km are needed to be seen, decrease worldScale in Parameters.xml or increase both zNear, zFar in nsrOsgCamScene.cpp.
 Openscenegraph has limited resolution for depth.

 * Mountains shape seem unsusual
 	Increase TILES_DEM_RES_FACTOR in View/nsrMapDrawable2.h file

-* High or low accelerometer/ gyro rms

-    change 1st order filter constants: TAW, TAW2, ... in nsrPoseSim.cpp
+* High or low accelerometer/ gyro rms change 1st order filter constants: TAW, TAW2, ... in nsrPoseSim.cpp

-* Opencv circular or chessboard patterns -cannot- calibrate fisheye lens,

- as whole pattern become non-detectable near the edges.

- so near the edges calibration(near vignetts) become unusable

- use opencv "charuco", kalibr "april", or better, agisoft-lens "wide chess" pattern(if focus in close range is not a problem)
+* Opencv circular or chessboard patterns -cannot- calibrate fisheye lens, as whole pattern become non-detectable near the edges. so near the edges calibration(near vignetts) become unusable use opencv "charuco", kalibr "april", or better, agisoft-lens "wide chess" pattern(if focus in close range is not a problem)

-* Remember to correct alt and angle offsets in nsrPoseSim.cpp line 194